 Chapter 2 presents a trait data collection for terrestrial vertebrates, targeting seven commonly-used traits.
 I highlight the global taxonomic, geographical, and phylogenetic biases in the trait data, revealing knowledge gaps which could guide future data collection efforts.
-Chapter 2 was published in Global Ecology and Biogeography and may be useful to other researchers seeking to work with trait data in vertebrate species.
-The compiled data were made available and have since been used by researchers in the field (e.g., Capdevila et al. (2022), preprint).
-Chapter 3 makes use of the collected trait data and reveals profound effects of land-use change on vertebrate functional diversity, which contributes to documenting global human impacts on vertebrates and also underlines the possible threats posed by land-use change to ecosystem processes sustained by vertebrate assemblages.
+Chapter 2 was published in Global Ecology and Biogeography and may be useful to other researchers working with trait data in vertebrate species.
+The compiled data were made available and have since been used by researchers in the field (e.g., Capdevila et al. (2022), preprint) and downloaded 267 times as of April 2022.
+Chapter 3 uses the collected trait data and reveals profound effects of land-use change on vertebrate functional diversity, which contributes to documenting global human impacts on vertebrates and also underlines the possible threats posed by land-use change to ecosystem processes sustained by vertebrates.
 Chapter 3 was published in Ecology Letters.
-In Chapter 4, I ask whether and which traits are associated with species land-use responses and with species climate-change sensitivity, comparatively across the four vertebrate classes.
+In Chapter 4, I ask whether traits are associated with species land-use responses and with species climate-change sensitivity, comparatively across the four vertebrate classes.
 Chapter 4 thus puts into perspective the usefulness of trait data for understanding how species respond to these anthropogenic changes, which is valuable for conservation planning and prioritisation.
 In Chapter 5, I ask whether species energetic requirements, estimated from metabolic rates, influence species persistence in disturbed land uses.
-Chapter 5 thus integrates physiological data to further our fundamental understanding of how vertebrate species respond to land-use change, by adopting a different perspective from Chapter 4.
+Chapter 5 thus integrates physiological data to further our fundamental understanding of how vertebrate species respond to land-use change and of the potential consequences for ecosystem functioning.

 Beyond publishing two of my PhD Chapters, I have been able to disseminate my work at various international conferences, notably at the annual meeting of the British Ecological Society (in 2019, 2020 and 2021), at the annual meeting of the Macroecology Special Interest Group (in 2019), and at the International Biogeography Society early-career conference (in 2021).
+I will additionally present my PhD work at the International Biogeography Society conference in June 2022.
 Overall, my PhD work consolidates our knowledge of the role of vertebrate traits for understanding species responses to human pressures and highlights the value of trait data, and more widely, of ecological knowledge, for preserving vertebrate species in a changing world.

 Thesis outline of contents, authorship and collaborations